dunstontc/learn-go/code/Kernighan/tgpl/notes/02-Program-Structure.md

       }
   }
 ```
-The expressions `x[i]` and `x + 'A' - 'a'` each refer to a declaration of `x` from an outer block; we’ll explain that in a moment.
+The expressions `x[i]` and `x + 'A' - 'a'` each refer to a declaration of `x` from an outer block; we'll explain that in a moment.
 (Note that the latter expression is *not* equivalent to `unicode.ToUpper`.)

 As mentioned above, not all lexical blocks correspond to explicit brace-delimited sequences of statements; some are merely implied.
 The `for` loop above creates two lexical blocks: the explicit block for the loop body, and an implicit block that additionally encloses the variables declared by the initialization clause, such as `i`.
 The scope of a variable declared in the implicit block is the condition, post-statement (`i++`), and body of the `for` statement.

-The example below also has three variables named `x`, each declared in a different block—one in the function body, one in the `for` statement’s block, and one in the loop body—but only two of the blocks are explicit:
+The example below also has three variables named `x`, each declared in a different block—one in the function body, one in the `for` statement's block, and one in the loop body—but only two of the blocks are explicit:
 ```go
   func main() {
       x := "hello"